methanoliver/pandoc-fimfic/README.md

     fimfic-section-break: [center]* * * * *[/center]

-Remember that the contents of this string will be interpreted as Markdown, so you will need to escape some characters with backslash (` \\ `) or backticks if you do not want them to be converted.
+Remember that the contents of this string will be interpreted as Markdown, so you will need to escape some characters with backslash (` \\ `) if you do not want them to be processed.

-#### fimfic-footnote-block ####

-This option allows you to customize the start of the footnote block.
-As footnotes are output in quote blocks, a need exists to distinguish them visually from other quote blocks.
-They are printed with reduced font size, and with this string at the beginning of the block.
-By default, this is 40 repetitions of a low horizontal wavy line character, "﹏", with a trailing newline.
-You can set it to an empty string if you like.

-#### fimfic-verse-style ####

-By default, every line of a verse block is wrapped with `[i][/i]`.
-This is obviously not to everybody's taste, so you can configure the wrapper tag just like you can configure a header:

-    fimfic-verse-style: ["[size=1.1em][i]", "[/i][/size]"]

-#### fimfic-verse-indent ####

-The aforementioned verse blocks are indented with a number of spaces, 8 by default.
-Fimfiction, contrary to the common practices, does not compress spaces in resulting HTML, preferring to render all spaces beyond the first one with `&nbsp;` in every run of spaces longer than one, which is a crude but workable way to set up paragraphs with specific indents.

-This option lets you change the number of spaces the verse block will be indented by.

 #### fimfic-image-caption ####